10779692/GRAPQL-API-NODE-SERVER/README.md

   }
 }`

-10. To run a signup mutation, use the following schema:
+10. To run a signup mutation, use the following mutation:

     `mutation {
   signup(name: "") {